Developer(s) – Warner Bros. Games Montreal

 With the developmental duties changing hands between Rocksteady Studios and Warner Bros.
-Montreal, Arkham Origins went on to receive fairly positive acclaim from most publications, with the exception of Destructoid, who gave the game a mere 3.5/10.
+Montreal, Batman: Arkham Origins went on to receive fairly positive acclaim from most publications, with the exception of Destructoid, who gave the game a mere 3.5/10.
 Whilst I personally didn’t think it was anywhere near as bad to warrant that kind of a score, it’s still much below par compared to both Arkham City and Arkham Knight; but in my opinion, not Arkham Asylum.

 Graphics – 8/10

-The visuals, from a technological standpoint, offer among the best that were ever made possible on seventh generation consoles.
+The visuals, from a technological standpoint, offer among the best that were ever made possible on seventh-generation consoles.
 The textural details of the characters, especially The Joker, are nothing short of flawless.
-However, from a conceptual point of view, a case can be made for the developers simply recycling many elements from Arkham City, and adding them to this game.
-Aside from the additional islands there are in the game, the rest is essentially a carbon copy of the previous game; only the atmosphere is much different.
+However, from a conceptual point of view, a case can be made for the developers to simply recycling many elements from Arkham City, and adding them to this game.
+Aside from the additional islands, there are in the game, the rest is essentially a carbon copy of the previous game; only the atmosphere is much different.

 Gameplay – 9.5/10

 Playing out more or less identically to Arkham City, players have the option of completing a story mode with the addition of a great many side quests thrown in for good measure.
 The Riddler side quest makes a return, and there was also DLC made available for the game containing side quest revolving around the villain Mr. Freeze.
 Completing the main story holds around as much depth in gameplay as Arkham City; though the boss fights are a little underwhelming in comparison to the likes of Ra’s Al Ghul, Clayface, and Solomon Grundy.

 Controls – 10/10